NathanaelA/fluentreports/README.md

 * Colorization (& other cell changes) of text per cell in Bands

-See the simple/stupid examples for a overview on how to generate a somewhat complex report.
+See the simple & stupid examples for a overview on how to generate a somewhat complex report.
 In these reports I tried to throw in a chunk of the kitchen sink to try and give you and idea how powerful the engine is.